 Welcome to the poetry section of our website !

-National Poetry Day took place on Thursday 28th September and this year’s theme was “Freedom”.
+National Poetry Day will take place on Thursday 4th October and this year’s theme is “Change”.

 National Poetry Day is an annual celebration that inspires people throughout the UK to enjoy, discover and share poems.
 Everyone is invited to join in, whether by organising events, displays, competitions or by simply posting favourite lines of poetry on social media using #nationalpoetryday.

 National Poetry Day was founded in 1994 by the charity Forward Arts Foundation, whose mission is to celebrate excellence in poetry and increase its audience.
 The Day enjoys the support of the BBC, Arts Council England, the Royal Mail and leading literary and cultural organisations, alongside booksellers, publishers, libraries and schools.